 MP for Leigh and Atherton

-“A centrist Labour MP with near-total party loyalty, she currently sits on the Culture, Media and Sport and Modernisation Committees.”
+“A centrist Labour MP with strong party loyalty and a rare rebel streak, who now sits on the Culture, Media and Sport and Modernisation Committees.”

-Jo Platt is a Labour and Co-operative MP for Leigh and Atherton, elected in July 2024.
-She serves on the Culture, Media and Sport Committee and the Modernisation Committee, and has previously sat on committees covering crime and policing, housing and local government, and the environment.
-Earlier in her parliamentary career she was a Shadow Minister for the Cabinet Office from 2018 to 2019.
+Jo Platt is the Labour (Co-op) MP for Leigh and Atherton, elected in July 2024.
+She currently serves on the Culture, Media and Sport Committee and the Modernisation Committee, reflecting her engagement with both Westminster scrutiny and procedural reform.
+Her parliamentary experience includes previous committee work and a role as Shadow Minister for the Cabinet Office from 2018 to 2019.

 Generated 21 February 2026